Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-Despite numerous studies based on the observations made by \textit{Cassini}, multiple interior structure properties of Enceladus are not well constrained.
+Despite numerous studies based on \textit{Cassini} observations, several interior structure properties of Enceladus are poorly constrained.
 This uncertainty is due in part to the limitation of the available observations and in part to differences in the interpretation of the data for the interior structure and the underlying modeling assumptions \citep[e.g.,][]{howett_etal11, spencer_etal13, thomas_etal16, park_etal24, Schenk_McKinnon24}.
-Here, we explore the ranges of possible interior parameters that are consistent with the currently available observations.
-Based on these constraints, we predict ranges of the currently \textit{unavailable} geodetic observables, and investigate the possibility of discriminating between the two main tidal heating scenarios from future measurements.
-We use the estimates on the observables as a basis for exploring the interior from future measurements.
+Here, we explore the possible interior parameters that are consistent with the currently available observations.
+Based on these constraints, we predict ranges of the currently unavailable Love numbers, and investigate the possibility of discriminating between the two main tidal heating scenarios from future measurements.